 Castlemaine’s history dates back to the Gold Rush of 1851 and it still has many fascinating old buildings, including the oldest continuously operating theatre in Australia.
 We will visit the Castlemaine Art Museum, an art deco, heritage-listed, building which contains a wonderful collection of Australian art.
 Tom Roberts, Frederick McCubbin, Arthur Streeton, Rupert Bunny and Jeffrey Smart are just some of the artists whose works are displayed, while there are also photographs by Max Dupain and Olive Cotton.
 Also in the gallery are works by Christian Waller, an important illustrator who was born in Castlemaine.
 She was the first Australian artist to illustrate the children’s classic Alice in Wonderland.

-Tonight, we enjoy our welcome dinner at a local restaurant in Bendigo.
+Tonight, we enjoy our welcome dinner at the Masons of Bendigo Restaurant.
 (Overnight Hotel Shamrock, Bendigo) BD

 Ballarat – 2 nights